 Due to the rough conditions of the walking paths, it is recommended to wear comfortable clothing and shoes.

-Left luggage service is not available at the Park.
+Left luggage service is not available.

 - Boacciana Tower

-- Banks of the Tiber
+- The banks of the river Tiber

 - St. Herculanus' Church